NV License #207

 2. A person’s pulse can be over 100 beats a minute, but if that person listens carefully and answers accurately, the polygraph result will be truthful.

 3. A polygraph is not a nervous detector - it is a lie detector.
 The lines on the graph are never supposed to be flat and smooth.
 In fact, the polygraph lines must move up and down in order for statements to be interpreted as truthful.
+The person who is most nervous about every answer being perfect is often the person who looks most truthfull on his polygraph.
+An examiner can see a person's state of mind.
+Liars do not worry about everything being perfect.

 4. Many people do not seem to have nerves, or conscience, or guilt when they lie.
 That makes no difference to detecting a lie with a polygraph.